OFFICE MANAGER FAST STATS

 Any experience that shows an applicant is very well-organized, manages time well, is accustomed to handling multiple tasks simultaneously, and has strong interpersonal skills will help move that office manager resume to the top of the pile.
 Answering office manager interview questions with a focus on interpersonal skills and adaptability is a great supplement to any office manager cover letter accompanying an office manager resume.

-According to the U.S. Bureau of Labor and Statistics (BLS), the medianadministrative services manager salary was $94,020 in 2017 and a median hourly rate of $45.20 per hour.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual administrative services manager salary was $96,940 in 2019 and the median hourly rate was $46.61.
 The average office manager salary can be approximated from the administrative services manager average salary but varies greatly depending on field and level of experience.

 Administrative services managers include a wide range of managerial positions, from traditional office manager to specialized office management positions like medical and health services manager, facilities managers and records and information managers.
 The more specialized the administrative managerial position, the higher the salary tends to be as they are usually in larger organizations that hire quite competitively.